 Android App Permissions Explained

 Every Android app requests certain permissions to access features on your device.
 But what do these permissions actually mean?
-In this comprehensive guide, we'll break down every major Android permission, explain which ones are potentially dangerous, and help you make informed decisions about what to allow.
+This guide walks through every major Android permission, flags the ones that genuinely matter for your privacy, and gives you concrete rules of thumb for deciding what to allow.

 What Are Android Permissions?